Skip to main content

 Step 1: Get Condo-Specific Pre-Approval

-Not all condos qualify for every loan.
-Lenders review:
+Not all condos qualify for every loan. lenders in the network review:

 • HOA financial health